connext/documentation/docs/developers/contracts/contracts-quickstart.md

     XCallArgs memory xcallArgs = XCallArgs({
       params: callParams,
-      transactingAsset: asset, // even though this isn't used, we need a registered asset here
+      transactingAsset: address(0), // 0 address is the native gas token
       transactingAmount: 0, // not sending funds with this calldata-only xcall
       originMinOut: 0 // not sending funds so minimum can be 0 });